-BBG Zero Equipment: My New Program For Women Everywhere
+BBG Zero Equipment: My Workout Program For Women Everywhere

-It’s perfect if you don’t want to work out in a gym or set up a gym with equipment at home — the workouts require minimal space so you can do them inside your home, in an outdoor space or even at a park.
-This new program actually really reminds me of my early days of being a personal trainer — I trained women outdoors and we did bootcamps that showed you don’t need equipment to get results!
+It's perfect if you don’t want to work out in a gym or set up a gym with equipment at home — the workouts require minimal space so you can do them inside your home, in an outdoor space or even at a park.
+This program includes Bootcamp workouts, which I love because they really remind me of my early days of being a personal trainer — I trained women outdoors and we did bootcamps that showed you don’t need equipment to get results!

 BBG Zero Equipment combines high-intensity bodyweight training with exercises that use just your bodyweight as resistance.
-It also has Express workouts for when you feel time poor — it’s designed to fit in with YOUR routine.
+It also has Express workouts for when you feel time poor — it’s designed to be flexible so it fits in with YOUR routine.